tristanls-tbp/tbp.monty/docs/how-to-use-monty/tutorials/running-your-first-experiment.md

       - Do post-epoch logging.
   - Do post-train logging.

-and **this is exactly the procedure that was executed when you ran `./run.py experiment=tutorial/first_experiment`.** (Please note that we're writing `MontyExperiment` in the above sequence rather than `MontySupervisedObjectPretrainingExperiment` for the sake of generality).
+and **this is exactly the procedure that was executed when you ran `python run.py experiment=tutorial/first_experiment`.** (Please note that we're writing `MontyExperiment` in the above sequence rather than `MontySupervisedObjectPretrainingExperiment` for the sake of generality).
 When we run Monty in evaluation mode, the same sequence of calls is initiated by `MontyExperiment.evaluate` minus the model updating step in `MontyExperiment.post_episode`.
 See [here](../../how-monty-works/experiment.md) for more details on epochs, episodes, and steps.

 ## Model